Time-Lagged Recurrence: a data-driven method to estimate the predictability of dynamical systems: Results and discussion

 \subsection{A note on real-time predictability}

-Our findings demonstrate the agreement of $\alpha_{\eta}$ with known results, positioning it as a viable index for analysing the local predictability of dynamical systems.
+Our findings demonstrate the agreement of $\alpha_{\eta}$ with known results, positioning it as a viable index for analyzing the local predictability of dynamical systems.
 Yet, one key point remains outstanding: $\alpha_{\eta}$, as is, cannot be used for real-time applications, as it requires the future state of the system.
 However, since $\alpha_\eta$ quantifies local predictability information in the phase space, for a given unprecedented state $\boldsymbol{\zeta}^{\prime}$, we can compute the average $\alpha_\eta$ of its analogues (i.e., similar states to $\boldsymbol{\zeta}^{\prime}$ that appeared in the past).
 The number of analogues can be set once again using a quantile threshold, but this could be different from the one used to define the local properties.
 In practice, if we consider $N_a$ analogues, indicated by $\lbrace {\bf{x}}(t_{a_i}) \rbrace_{i=1}^{N_a}$, with $t_{a_i}$ being the time at which the analogue number $a_i$ occurred, the predictability index proxy is:

 This can be used for real-time predictability analyses of dynamical systems.
-For instance, in the context of weather and climate applications, we can identify the analogues of today's data, and compute the predictability index proxy $\hat{\alpha}_{\eta}(\boldsymbol{\zeta}^{\prime})$ using equation~\ref{eq:alphat-proxy}.
+For instance, in the context of weather and climate applications, we can identify the analogues of today's data, and compute the predictability index proxy $\hat{\alpha}_{\eta}(\boldsymbol{\zeta}^{\prime})$ using Eq.~\ref{eq:alphat-proxy}.
 This will give us the real-time predictability of the system as of today, thereby allowing us to adopt the index for real-time applications.
-An example of real-time applications is presented in Supplementary Information Section~\ref{sec:SI-realtime}, where we show an application for the Lorenz-63 system, with the real-time predictability proxy $\hat{\alpha}_{\eta}(\boldsymbol{\zeta}^{\prime})$ successfully capturing the phase-space and time features of the predictability for the Lorenz-63 system.
+An example of real-time applications is presented in SI Appendix section 8, where we show an application for the Lorenz-63 system, with the real-time predictability proxy $\hat{\alpha}_{\eta}(\boldsymbol{\zeta}^{\prime})$ successfully capturing the phase-space and time features of the predictability.